Wednesday, September 18

 Jay founded Synack after serving in multiple cyber-related capacities at the Department of Defense.
 In this session, he will address manufacturers’ biggest concerns and the unknown threats to their companies and critical infrastructure.
 As a hacker-turned-CEO, Jay will provide a unique perspective on how the adversary views your attack surface, and what businesses can do to stay ahead of the threat and minimize risk.
 He will share security best practices from Synack's crowd of ethical hackers.

 ED Talks are short, dynamic discussions to address the most critical issues facing manufacturing leaders.
 (Thanks to TED for the format idea!)

 Talk 1 / Jumpstart Your Digital Enterprise Evolution

-There is a lot of discussion these days about why to become a more digital enterprise, but not as much about how to begin and what matters most along the way.
-In this session, Raj Batra, President, Digital Factories, Siemens USA, will pull from Siemens customer experiences to propose a set of best practices for manufacturers as they move from exploration into action.
+There is a lot of discussion these days about why to become a more digital enterprise, but little about how to begin and what matters most along the way.
+In this session, Raj Batra, President, Digital Industries, Siemens USA, will pull from Siemens customer experiences and propose a set of best practices for manufacturers as they move from exploration into action.

 10:05 AM – 10:25 AM

 The impact of blockchain technology in Industry 4.0 continues to grow.
 Hear from Timothy Abbott, Manager, Digital Transformation Technology, at Moog Inc., to learn how the company is currently working on the use of blockchain technology to solve some of the challenges that will arise in this 4th industrial age.

 Talk 3 / Embracing Risk to Advance Your Career